Reel Repair by Alan Tani

 Post by: jurelometer on November 07, 2025, 06:25:18 PM

-Quote from: JasonGotaProblem on Today at 05:48:58 PMI think there's some minor confusion re: the angle and how it affects measured forces.
+Quote from: JasonGotaProblem on November 07, 2025, 05:48:58 PMI think there's some minor confusion re: the angle and how it affects measured forces.
 If you were sliding a weight up a ramp, the angle of that ramp would matter, because of gravity.
 If you're using a pulley (or a rafter) and lifting the weight straight up and down the angle you're pulling at won't matter.

 Not sure if you are agreeing or disagreeing with me, but that is roughly the point that I am making.
 In this case, angle (in the form of leverage) does not come into play.

-Another example: If we hung a pulley on a boom over the side of the boat to lift an anchor or a crab pot, the angle of the boom will not change the effort it takes to lift the anchor or crab pot, as long as the pulley isn't trashed.
+Another example: If we hung a pulley on a boom over the side of the boat to lift a crab pot, the angle of the boom will not change the effort it takes to lift the pot.

 But I would be happy to be proven wrong.
 I like getting smarter.